 “Anytime an ABS light comes on, the driver should stop and check the hubs, as this could indicate a wheel is loose or overheating,” he said.
 “If you notice irregular wear on a tire, this could also indicate that a wheel bearing is loose.
 A loose front wheel bearing can cause vehicle handling issues and a distinct humming noise in the cab of the truck.”

 Another warning sign that a wheel bearing is out of adjustment is a leaking wheel seal.

-If left unaddressed, Hogg says these warning signs could lead to progressive damage of the spindle and wheel hub, “which will increase the driver’s chances of nonessential downtime and result in higher repair costs,” he says.
+If left unaddressed, Hogg said these warning signs could lead to progressive damage of the spindle and wheel hub, “which will increase the driver’s chances of nonessential downtime and result in higher repair costs,” he said.
 “Not addressing wheel bearings that are out of adjustment can also lead to brake imbalance and poor brake performance.”

 Completely ignoring the warning signs could ultimately result in a wheel and hub assembly separating from the vehicle while it is in motion.
 Similarly, this can cause the wheel seal to eventually fail, causing all the fluid to leak out and resulting in a fire on the wheel end.

 Reuse of preset systems and components in the field assumes all components are suitable for reuse, and Usé notes that components worn out of specification may not be discernible “and present the risk of tightening down a wheel end outside of recommended end-play specifications.”